t-mullen/Web-Broadcasting-Software/README.md

-# Web Broadcasting Software (WBS)
+# Web Broadcasting Software (WBS) (Work In Progress)

 ![Standard - JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)

 Live broadcasting and recording software for the web, inspired by [OBS](https://obsproject.com/).
+WBS allows broadcasters to record video and audio, create video composites, apply audiovisual effects and eventually output to a broadcast transport (which is not within the scope of this project)... all within the browser.

 [Demo](https://rationalcoding.github.io/Web-Broadcasting-Software/)

+The UI and functionality of WBS is modeled around Open Broadcasting Software (OBS), but can be easily modified to suit less technical users.

 (If you've never used similar software, click "+" on scenes, then "+" on sources.
 Select a media device.
 You can then drag and resize that video, or add more videos to make a composite.)